Scalable Machine Learning Models for Predicting Quantum Transport in Disordered 2D Hexagonal Materials

-The magnetic impurities, which were randomly distributed within the scattering region, introduce disorder into the system.
+Magnetic impurities, which were randomly distributed within the scattering region, introduce disorder into the system.
 The disorder generates complex quantum interference effects, making the transport quantities display very nonlinear behavior \cite{Visuri2023-mh}.
-The nonlinearities are contained in the dataset and pose a challenging prediction task, as illustrated in (\cref{fig:1}).
-Also comparison of same configuration with equal number of magnetic impurity for graphene, germanene, silicene, and stanene; (\cref{fig:4m}) show that T(E) and LDOS exhibit distinct behaviors.
+Nonlinearities are contained in the dataset and pose a challenging prediction task, as illustrated in fig.\ref{fig:1}.
+Comparison of the same configuration with equal number of magnetic impurities for graphene, germanene, silicene, and stanene; (fig.\ref{fig:4m}) show that T(E) and Average-LDOS exhibit distinct behaviors.
 With an increase in the width of the system, there is a greater number of quantized steps in the transmission spectrum as a function of energy.
-This is the characteristic behavior of wider systems supporting more conducting channels.
-On the other hand, the introduction of magnetic impurities tends to smooth out these transmission steps by introducing scattering centers, which disrupt coherent transport.
-Additionally, impurities reduce the overall magnitude of both T(E) and LDOS near the Fermi energy, leading to the suppression of transport features.
-These results indicate the sensitivity of quantum transport properties to both disorder and geometrical parameters in the system. \cite{Kordbacheh2014-bd}\cite{Rahmani_Ivriq2019-uf}.
+This is the characteristic behavior of wider systems that support more conducting channels.
+On the other hand, the introduction of magnetic impurities tends to smooth out these transmission steps by introducing scattering centers which disrupt coherent transport \cite{Kordbacheh2014-bd}\cite{Rahmani_Ivriq2019-uf}.
+Furthermore, impurities reduce the overall magnitude of T(E) and the average-LDOS near the Fermi energy, leading to a suppression of transport characteristics.
+In addition, a sharp peak appears in the average-LDOS around $E=0$, which can be attributed to the presence of edge or localized states.
+These results highlight the sensitivity of quantum transport properties to both disorder and geometrical parameters of the system \cite{Shimomura2011-nt}\cite{Zerah-Harush2020-qz}.

-By considering our desired features, we have 8 inputs.
+By considering our desired features, we have 6 inputs.
 Polynomial features used to capture nonlinear relationships between input features and target variables.
-Since transmission and LDOS in hexagonal lattices are affected by complex quantum interference and impurity scattering\cite{Sukhachov2020-cc}\cite{Kordbacheh2013-tf}, their dependence on system parameters is often nonlinear.
-Transport properties are not simply proportional to lattice size or impurity concentration.
+Since transmission and average-LDOS in hexagonal lattices are affected by complex quantum interference and impurity scattering\cite{Sukhachov2020-cc}\cite{Kordbacheh2013-tf}, their dependence on system parameters is often nonlinear.
+The transport properties are not simply proportional to the lattice size or impurity concentration.